OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 It's useful to maintain multiple manifests for testing across localhost, staging, and deployment.
 We recommend you copy the existing file and create a new manifest named **manifest-deployment.xml**.

 1. Open the **manifest-deployment.xml** file.
-1. Find all instances of the text `localhost:3000` and replace it with the domain of your app service URL you saved previously.
+1. Find all instances of the text `localhost:3000` and replace it with the domain of your App Service app URL you saved previously.
-1. In the `<AppDomains>` section, add an `<AppDomain>` entry for your app service from the URL you saved previously.
+1. In the `<AppDomains>` section, add an `<AppDomain>` entry for your App Service app from the URL you saved previously.
 For example `<AppDomain>https://contoso-sso.azurewebsites.net</AppDomain>`.
 1. Save the file.

 ## Update package.json